emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 # Security Considerations {#sec-cons}

-Servers that store the Repeat challenge per client can be attacked for resource exhaustion, and should consider minimizing the state kept per client, eg. using a mechanism as described in {{repeat-state}}.
+CoAP servers that store the Repeat challenge per CoAP client can be attacked for resource exhaustion, and should consider minimizing the state kept per CoAP client, e.g. using a mechanism as described in {{repeat-state}}.

 --- back

-# Appendix

 ## Performance Impact When Using the Repeat Option {#repeat-state}

-The Repeat option requires the server to keep some state in order to later verify the repeated request.
+The Repeat option requires the CoAP server to keep some state in order to later verify the repeated request.

 Instead of caching Repeat option values and response transmission times, the CoAP server MAY use the encryption of the response transmit time t0 as Repeat option value.
 Such a scheme needs to ensure that the CoAP server can detect a replay of a previous encrypted response transmit time.